Myth 1 You’re always working out in the cold

 Modern construction develops and uses latest technology, including 3D computer modelling, survey drones and nanotechnology to develop new materials.

-Building methods and materials are constantly developing, although traditional methods of building, such as stone masonry and thatching are essential to maintain older, listed buildings.
+Building methods and materials are constantly developing, although traditional methods of building, such as stone masonry and thatching are essential to maintain older and listed buildings.